-Working with the enthusiastic and loving teachers here in Georgia has reminded me why I became an educator.
+Working with the enthusiastic and loving teachers in Georgia reminded me why I became an educator.

 Lesson plan, teach, grade, read, write, repeat.
 Routines can be healthy and comforting until they swallow you whole.
-This time, last year, I was in the throes of finishing my master’s degree and teaching my 9th and 12th grade students in the Bronx.
+In early 2019, I was in the throes of finishing my master’s degree and teaching my 9th and 12th grade students in the Bronx.
 Every second of my waking life was spoken for.
 In stolen moments, I took a deep breath, rested on the window sill of my apartment, and imagined other possibilities for myself.
-What I couldn’t have imagined, during those window sill reveries, is the life I am leading today.
+What I couldn’t have imagined, during those window sill reveries, was the life I would be leading one short year later.

 For some of the reasons mentioned above, saying “yes” to serving as a Peace Corps Response Volunteer was a no-brainer.
 I was desperate for a new … anything.
-My decision was, of course, much more nuanced and purposeful than that.
+My decision was, of course, much more nuanced and calculated than that.
 My prior two years of service in the Philippines had been some of the most profound and joyful of my life.
-This time around, I thought to myself, I had so much more to offer the people that I would be serving.
+And this time around, I thought to myself, I had so much more to offer the people that I would be serving.

-When I first did an online search of my community, I ran across a post from the British Ambassador to Georgia.
+After finding out the name of my community, I ran across a post from the British Ambassador to Georgia.
 I did a double take when I saw that he was writing about a teacher with the same name as the woman listed as my counterpart.
-Long story short, the British Ambassador’s “#Georgianhero” is, in fact, my counterpart, and she has quickly become my hero as well.
-Together, we have experimented with movement-based readings of literature, cooking as language instruction, project-based learning, research-based units on feminism, and everything in between.
-Where teaching had gradually eroded into a regimented duty at home, in my community it has flowered into creativity, playfulness, and the joy of taking risks.
-Working with the enthusiastic and loving teachers here has reminded me why I became an educator.
+Long story short, the British Ambassador’s “#Georgianhero” was, in fact, my counterpart, and she quickly became my hero as well.
+Together, we experimented with movement-based readings of literature, cooking as language instruction, project-based learning, research-based units on feminism, and everything in between.
+Where teaching had gradually eroded into a regimented duty, in Georgia it flowered into creativity, playfulness, and the joy of taking risks.
+Working with the enthusiastic and loving teachers there reminded me of why I chose this profession.

-With only three months left of service, I am trying to figure out what’s next while staying in the moment and appreciating my life here.
-I have no idea where I’ll be or what I’ll be doing a year from now, and instead of feeling daunted, I feel enlivened.
-If there is one life lesson that my two Peace Corps experiences have taught me, it is to always say yes to the unknown.
+Now that my service has ended, I am trying to figure out what could possibly follow such a purposeful and life-affirming experience.
+I have no idea where I’ll be or what I’ll be doing a year from now, and in spite of the many reasons there are to feel daunted, I am enlivened by this.
+If there is one life lesson that my two Peace Corps experiences have taught me, it is to say yes to the unknown.